-- In 1897, John T Dorrance invented the process of condensing soup, which involved removing half of the water from the soup to create a thicker consistency.
+- In 1897, John T Dorrance invented condensing soup, which involved removing half of the water from the soup to create a thicker consistency.

 Awhile back, I received a message about how a reader tried the soup and stated everyone hated it due to the lime juice making it acidic tasting and that she knew she should not have added it due to the tomatoes being acidic.
 Let’s talk about this.

 First, though the message was a little short and sassy, I am glad she brought this up so that I may use it to help others.
-One of the things I am going to mention is fresh lime juice is added to almost every tomato salsa we have ever tasted; it usually doesn’t taste too acidic in salsa.
+I am going to mention that fresh lime juice is added to almost every tomato salsa we have ever tasted; it usually doesn’t taste too acidic in salsa.
 So I don’t think it was her freshly squeezed lime.
 What do I think?
 There are a few things that could have happened.

 - Lime juice from a bottle versus a fresh lime will pretty much throw the entire recipe off due to being concentrated.
 Use only fresh lime juice.